msmk0/dfelibs/README.md

     ...

 binary [NPY][npy] data or a [ROOT][root] `TTree`.
-The last option requires the [ROOT][root] library as an additional external dependency and is therefore separated from the rest.
+The last option requires the [ROOT][root] library as an additional external dependency.

-Data stored in one of the text-based formats or as a ROOT tree can also be read back in:
+Data stored in one of the delimiter-based formats or as a ROOT tree can also be read back in:

 ```cpp
 dfe::TsvNamedTupleReader<Record> tsv("records.tsv");